Build a query in the search window

 After grouping the data, you can continue applying groups as many times as necessary.

 There are two different types of grouping:

-- No time-based - Select No time-based grouping in the Every field to get all the possible combinations of the columns added as arguments.
-In the following example we have grouped the data using the Server and OperatingSystem columns as arguments to get all the possible combinations of operating systems and servers.
+- No time-based - Select No time-based grouping at the bottom of the Every field to get all the possible combinations of the columns added as arguments.
+In the following example, we have grouped the data using the Server and OperatingSystem columns as arguments to get all the possible combinations of operating systems and servers.

 - Temporal - You can include a time period when you group data in order to facilitate data analysis.
 Select the period you want to group by in the Every field.
 Note that the more columns you add as arguments in a temporal grouping, the less information you will extract, since the result will look more and more like the original table.
 This lets you see the different combinations of operating systems and IPs every 15 minutes.